 Unlike facilitative mediation, where the mediator focuses on facilitating communication and guiding the parties toward their own resolution, evaluative mediation involves subject-matter expertise, offering opinions and assessments.
-This approach can be particularly helpful and constructive in divorce cases involving complex financial issues like property division and mortgage financing.
+This approach can be particularly helpful in divorce cases involving complex financial issues like property division and mortgage financing.

 In evaluative mediation, the subject-matter expert may: